 Innovator companies may argue that they cannot predict ex-ante which therapies will be successful, and once a therapy has been “leapfrogged” by an R&D asset within a company’s portfolio, it is under no obligation to continue developing two competing therapies or to transfer any assets to a third party.
 This is characteristic of the hard choices that have to be made during expensive drug development when only a subset of pipeline products proceed.
 Indeed, Zoetis did seemingly develop the ranevetmab therapy for two years post-acquisition, and the EC may examine its efforts at development prior to termination.
 Zoetis contends that its decision to cease development of ranevetmab was “sound, rigorous, and lawful.”

-It is also likely that there is important interplay between the terms of the exclusive licence with Virbac and the inferences the EC will draw as to how this affected Zoetis’s incentives to develop the rival therapy.
-Parties in Zoetis’s shoes may argue that, once licenced, there is a continued incentive to commercialise so as not to be in breach of the licence terms; naturally, however, this depends on the protections the counterparty has negotiated.
+It is also likely that there is important interplay between the terms of the exclusive license with Virbac and the inferences the EC will draw as to how this affected Zoetis’s incentives to develop the rival therapy.
+Parties in Zoetis’s shoes may argue that, once licensed, there is a continued incentive to commercialise so as not to be in breach of the license terms; naturally, however, this depends on the protections the counterparty has negotiated.
 Commonly, the company with the right to develop the drug will have an obligation to use “commercially reasonable efforts” to develop and commercialise, but even where this applies, it can be very challenging to prove breach.
 Counterparties wishing to protect themselves against “slow-pedaling” of development can seek to build in a range of protections in the agreement.

 Much will turn on the specific facts as the investigation progresses.
 Above all, the probe signals the EC’s willingness to pursue theories involving the “killing” of nascent competition through the exercise of its antitrust powers based on conduct post-merger, even where transactions did not meet the thresholds for review under merger control rules (or were cleared on review at the time of the acquisition).